opencv/opencv/doc/js_tutorials/js_core/js_basic_ops/js_basic_ops.markdown

 Goal
 ----

-Learn to:
+-   Learn how to access image properties

--   Access image properties
+-   Learn how to construct Mat
--   How to construct Mat
+-   Learn how to copy Mat
--   How to copy Mat
+-   Learn how to convert the type of Mat
--   How to convert the type of Mat
+-   Learn how to use MatVector
--   Access pixel values and modify them
+-   Learn how to access pixel values and modify them
--   Setting Region of Interest (ROI)
+-   Learn how to set Region of Interest (ROI)
--   Splitting and Merging images
+-   Learn how to split and Merge images

 Accessing Image Properties
 --------------------------